AchimVonKeudell/PhysicsVisualisations/sticking/Readme.md

 # Vibrationally Assissted Sticking

 The incident molecule may vibrate to assist the sticking process.
-This is siumlated on a potential energy landscape.
+This is simulated on a potential energy landscape.